das-monki/static-uix-starter/README.md

 1. **Universal Components**: Pages are written in `.cljc` files, allowing them to be rendered on both server and client
 2. **Server Rendering**: The server uses `uix.dom.server/render-to-string` to generate HTML
-3. **Client Hydration**: JavaScript bundles use `uix.dom.client/hydrate-root` to make the static HTML interactive
+3. **Client Hydration**: JavaScript bundles use `uix.dom/hydrate-root` to make the static HTML interactive
 4. **Code Splitting**: Each page gets its own JS bundle (home.js, about.js) plus a shared bundle
+5. **Dev Tooling**: Build scripts and development utilities are kept in the `dev/` directory following Clojure conventions

 ## Adding New Pages